 New Jersey is home to one of the most popular thrill ride parks in the world and one of the flagship parks in the Six Flags chain, Six Flags Great Adventure.
 The famous Jersey Shore also hosts a number of (mostly) small seaside amusement parks, and there are other parks throughout the state.
 It is also home to one of the world’s largest indoor theme parks, Nickelodeon Universe at the American Dream mega-complex in the Meadowlands

-Let's review the New Jersey parks that are open, which are arranged alphabetically.
+Let's review New Jersey theme parks and amusement, which are arranged alphabetically.